-To check if an individual device is communicating with the network, click on the VE.Smart symbol 6 in the main screen next to the solar dail.
+To check if an individual device is communicating with the network, click on the VE.Smart symbol $\mathfrak{G}$ in the main screen next to the solar dail.
 A pop-up window will open showing the connection status and the shared parameters.

-VE.Smart network pop-up
+VE.Smart Networking pop-up

-To check if all devices are actively communicating with the same VE.Smart network, navigate to the settings page of one of the networked devices and click on "VE.Smart networking".
+To check if all devices are actively communicating with the same VE.Smart Networking, navigate to the settings page of one of the networked devices and click on "VE.Smart Networking".
 A screen will be shown containing which device parameters of this device are shared and all the other devices that are connected to the same network are shown.

-Example of a VE.Smart network
+Example of a VE.Smart Networking